 Kenny is considered one of the greatest guitar pickers around today, and Amanada has been nominated as "Best Female Vocalist of 2007" by the Society for the Preservation of Bluegrass Music of America.

 Master fiddler Buddy Pendleton of Woolwine played fiddle for Bill Monroe and the Bluegrass Boys — talk about being where the action was!
 During the 1970s, he initially won first place at the Union Grove Fiddlers Convention, and has won it five times so far.
-He has an apprentice fiddler, Montana Young, who has already won numerous fiddling contests.

 Brian Fain of Stuart took First Place in Clawhammer Banjo at the Charlie Poole Music Festival and is another favorite on the Crooked Road.